elusivecodes/FrostColor/README.md

 After a Color object has been created, you can get the string representation using the `toString()` method.

+The `colorString` returned will be a string containing either a HTML color name (if one exists), a hexidecimal representation (if alpha is 1) or an rgba string.

 ```javascript
 const colorString = color.toString();
 ```